Getting Started with spaCy

 Part-of-speech tagging

-Part of speech tagging is the process of assigning a POS tag to each token depending on its usage in the sentence.
+Part-of-speech tagging assigns a POS tag to each token depending on its usage in the sentence.

 for token in doc: